Kelenna Azubuike: College career

-NBA career
+Professional career

+Fort Worth Flyers (2005–2007)

 In April 2005, Azubuike announced his plans to enter the draft after his junior year, signing with agent Joel Bell and ending his college eligibility.

 In the 2005–06 season, Azubuike averaged 12.6 points, 4.0 rebounds, and 1.5 assists in forty-one games with the Fort Worth Flyers of the NBA's Developmental League.
 Azubuike played with the Denver Nuggets in the 2006 Toshiba Vegas Summer League, where he averaged 16.4 points and finished tied at tenth in the league in scoring.
 In August 2006, Azubuike was signed by the Houston Rockets as a free agent, but eventually waived by October.
 Playing for Fort Worth of the Development League again, Azubuike averaged 5.0 rebounds, 3.2 assists, 1.17 steals, and a league-best 26.0 points in 37.7 minutes per contest, shooting 51.4% from the field and 48.5% from three-point range over twelve games.

+Golden State Warriors (2007–2010)

 After going undrafted, Azubuike was signed by the Golden State Warriors on 2 January 2007.
 Azubuike was the first Gatorade Call-Up of the 2006–07 NBA Development League season, and the 49th player overall to be called up to the NBA since the D-League began play in November 2001.
 During his second season with Golden State, Azubuike expressed an interest in playing for the British team during the build-up to the 2012 London Olympic Games, but was denied British citizenship under the 1981 British Nationality Act.
 He was also eligible to play for the Nigeria national team.
 On 17 July 2008, Azubuike signed an offer sheet with the Los Angeles Clippers for a three-year deal worth $9 million, with Golden State having seven days to match the offer.
 In the final hour, Golden State matched the offer made by the Clippers on 24 July 2008, allowing Azubuike to remain a Warrior.

 On 17 November 2009, it was announced that Azubuike would miss the rest of the 2009–10 season after tearing his right patellar tendon in a game at the Milwaukee Bucks.

 On 9 July 2010, Azubuike was traded to the New York Knicks along with Anthony Randolph, Ronny Turiaf and a future second-round pick in a sign and trade deal for David Lee.
 Azubuike never played in a game for the Knicks.
 He was waived by the Knicks on 28 February 2011.

+Dallas Mavericks (2012)

 On 23 March 2012, Azubuike was signed by the Dallas Mavericks.

+Texas Legends (2012)

 As part of his comeback, he was assigned to the Mavericks' D-League affiliate, the Texas Legends.

 On 9 April 2012, he was recalled by the Mavericks.
 On 20 April 2012, Azubuike played in his first NBA game since 14 November 2009, against the Golden State Warriors.
-On 28 June 2012, during the 2012 NBA Draft, Azubuike was traded to the Cleveland Cavaliers.
+On 28 June 2012, during the 2012 NBA draft, Azubuike was traded to the Cleveland Cavaliers.
 He was waived by the Cavaliers on 14 October 2012.